Moddable-OpenSource/moddable/documentation/Moddable SDK - Getting Started.md

  - Edit the User Variable `Path` to include the Moddable SDK tools directory.
 Update the path as necessary for your system by navigating to the correct folder using the "Browse..." button.
 	- Variable Name: `Path`
 	- Variable Value (add to the existing list): `%USERPROFILE%\Projects\moddable\build\bin\win\release`

+	> Note: The `%USERPROFILE%\Projects\moddable\build\bin\win\release` directory will be created in the next step.
+It is safe to set the environment variable now or to come back after Step 6 to add it to the `Path`.

-5. Launch the "x86 Native Tools Command Prompt for VS 2019" command line console.
+6. Launch the "x86 Native Tools Command Prompt for VS 2022" command line console.
 Build the Moddable command line tools, simulator, and debugger from the command line:

 	```text
 	cd %MODDABLE%\build\makefiles\win